 It’s not uncommon for international businesses to have more than one supplier because of scenarios like the Suez Canal incident.
 Even before the blockage, many businesses around the world were already in the midst of diversifying their supply chains and suppliers because of COVID-19-related shipping delays and restrictions.

-The Suez Canal crisis only served to amplify this need even more, serving as a sober reminder of the importance of planning for anything and everything that can go wrong when it comes to international shipping and international trade.
+The Suez Canal obstruction only served to amplify this need even more, serving as a sober reminder of the importance of planning for anything and everything that can go wrong when it comes to international shipping and international trade.

 In a Forbes article, Mark Dohnalek, President and CEO of Pivot International, a global manufacturing, engineering, technology, product development company, also suggested another way for companies to avoid unpleasant surprises: “… have multiple sourcing options in place, as we learned during the pandemic.
 Another element of this recommendation would be to do business with one preferred vendor that has multiple operations across many regions of the world.
 This will avoid the massive impact a single location event would have on their business.
 This is by far the key toward mitigating exposure to these types of events in the future.”